jakewvincent/mkdnflow.nvim/README.md

 ### Lists
 * List markers recognized: `-`, `*`, and `+`
-* Toggle the status of a to-do list item on the current line (mapped to `<C-Space>` by default).
-Using the default settings, toggling will result in the following changes.
-To-do symbols [can be customized](#to_do-dictionary-like-table).
-    * `* [ ] ...` → `* [-] ...`
-    * `* [-] ...` → `* [X] ...`
-    * `* [X] ...` → `* [ ] ...`
-* Toggle multiple to-do items at once by selecting the lines to toggle in (simple) visual mode (mapped to `<C-Space>` by default)
-* Create to-do items from plain unordered or ordered lists by toggling a non-to-do-list item (`<C-Space>` by default)
-* Automatically update any parent to-dos when child to-dos are toggled.
-    * When all child to-dos have been marked complete, the parent is marked complete
-    * When at least one child to-do has been marked in-progress, the parent to-do is marked in-progress
-    * When a parent to-do is marked complete and one child to-do is reverted to not-yet-started or in-progress, the parent to-do is marked in-progress
-    * When a parent to-do is marked complete or in-progress and all child to-dos have been reverted to not-yet-started, the parent to-do is marked not-yet-started.
 * Update numbering for the list the cursor is currently on
     * `<leader>nn` (default mapping) or `:MkdnUpdateNumbering 0<CR>`, e.g., if you want to start numbering at 0
 * Smart(er) behavior when `<CR>`ing in lists (NOTE: currently not enabled by default.
 See below.)